brandonwhitmire/personal-ansible/README.md

 ## Controller

-This is the machine that will initiate connections and configure the target notes.
+This is the machine that will initiate connections and configure the target nodes.

 - REQUIRED: `docker`: